Trevor-Fagan/UpSkill/Technologies/Kafka/Introduction.md

 A consumer group is a set of consumers that cooperate to consume data from some topics.
 This is how the above-mentioned coordinate and rebalance when consumers are added/removed.

+## Kafka Connect
+Kafka connect is a way of getting data from other sources outside of Kafka into Kafka.
+Connect consists of a client application and an ecosystem of plugable connectors.
+Kafka connect is scalable and fault tolerant, and runs completely independent of the main Kafka cluster.
+One of the main benefits of using Kafka connect is that you are able to abstract away a lot of the code and just use simple JSON to configure a connector.
+A connector is a pluggable software component that is responsible for interfacing with the external system.

+There are two types of connectors- source connectors and sink connectors.
+Source connectors act as producers and reads data from an external system and publishes to the Kafka cluster.
+A sink connector consumers from the Kafka cluster and writes them to an external system.

+## Schema Registry
+A Kafka schema refers to the structure of the data in a message in a topic.
+The schema registry is an independent process that runs outside of the Kafka cluster.
+It maintains a database of all of the schemas that have been written into topics in a cluster.
+This is beneficial over time so you can keep track of the different structures of data that have changed in a topic over time.